• Skip to primary navigation

 One way that I like to share the family traditions that are so important to me is by giving coffee-related presents to special people in my family’s life.
 People like teachers, crossing guards, hairstylists, postal workers, dog walkers, etc.

-I love making up lots of no-sew coffee sleeves and incorporating them into wonderfully adorable (and delicious) gifts that are always appreciated.
+I love lots of no-sew coffee sleeves and incorporating them into wonderfully adorable (and delicious) gifts that are always appreciated.

 No-sew coffee sleeves are a wonderful gift for anyone on your list!
 This easy tutorial will help you make them in no time.